arangodb/spring-data-demo/README.md

 Character [id=characters/264848, name=Arya, surname=Stark, alive=true, age=11]
 ```

 Aside from searching for exact and transformed values we can - in case of type `String` also search for other expressions.
-In this last case we search for every character which it's `surname` ends with 'ark'.
+In this last case we search for every character whoes `surname` ends with 'ark'.
 The console output should include every Stark.

 ``` java
 System.out.println("## Find all character which surname ends with 'ark' (ignore case)");